Billy-2727/aws-cloud-resume/README.md

 # Cloud Resume Challenge - AWS

-This is my solution to the Cloud Resume Challenge, the challenge is a difficult multi step process designed to enhance anyone's knowledge about the cloud.
+This is my solution to the Cloud Resume Challenge, the challenge is a difficult multi step process designed to enhance anyone's knowledge about the cloud and related technologies.
 More information about this challenge can be found [here](https://cloudresumechallenge.dev/docs/the-challenge/aws/)

 # Architecture